 Jesus Expects Us to Fast!Nevertheless, there are some who shall say that Jesus Christ gave no commandment to fast.
 However, he expects us to fast.
 He reveals his expectations when he says: “when ye fast”.
 “Moreover when ye fast, be not, as the hypocrites, of a sad countenance: for they disfigure their faces that they may appear unto men to fast.
 Verily I say unto you, they have their reward”, (Matthew 6:16-17).
 Go to top of page.

 Christian Fasting – How to Seek God?However, to the contrary, Daniel, the great prophet of God, seeks the Lord via fasting and prayers.
 He achieved his intended results.
-“And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes”, (Daniel 9:3).
+“And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes” (Daniel 9:3).
 Owing to the fact that a Christian fast is also a show of seeking God and a demonstration of our repenting of our sins are two reasons the Lord desires us to turn to Him as we execute it.
-“Therefore also now, saith the Lord, turn ye even to me with all your heart, and with fasting, and with weeping, and with mourning”, (Joel 2:12).
-As a result, we will never turn with all our hearts to God if we never go on a fast.
+“Therefore also now, saith the Lord, turn ye even to me with all your heart, and with fasting, and with weeping, and with mourning” (Joel 2:12).
+As a result, if we never go on a fast we will never turn with all our hearts to God.
 There will always be reservations.
 Christian fasting surrenders us completely to God.
 Go to top of page.

 2).
 Christian Fast – a Day to Approach God